jgarciagalvez/al-papone-2D/docs/L1_ProjectOverview/L1_PrinciplesAndTech.md

 This project is primarily developed by a Large Language Model (LLM), a constraint that dictates our architectural priorities.
 The primary goal is to create a "glass box" environment that is transparent, modular, and easy for an AI to reason about by leveraging it for its core strengths.

 1.  **LLM-Driven Development:** The development process is driven by an LLM.
 The architecture must prioritize clarity and debuggability for the AI.
-We will leverage the LLM for what it does best: writing modular game logic, defining data structures, and implementing systems within a stable, pre-existing foundation.

-2.  **Interpretable Error Reporting:** The system must translate low-level event streams into high-level, structured error reports.
-When a logical contradiction or invalid state is detected, the system must produce a machine-readable report that the LLM can use to diagnose and fix the root cause.
-This ensures debugging is focused on game logic, not raw stack traces.
+2.  **Fail Fast Error Strategy:** Any potential errors should be caught early and cause failure rather than silently failing.
+No optimistic handling.
+Errors should be completely interpretable by LLMs.

 3.  **Extreme Modularity:** The codebase will be highly decoupled, favoring small, pure functions that operate on well-defined data.
 This allows the LLM to work with isolated, manageable contexts.
-An **Entity Component System (ECS)** approach is favored.

 4.  **Explicit Data Structures:** All data schemas will be defined explicitly and simply.
 We will avoid complex, inherited class structures in favor of plain data objects to ensure the AI has a clear understanding of the application's state.

-5.  **Maximum Observability:** The system must be heavily instrumented to generate a rich, verbose stream of low-level events for every significant action (e.g., player input, entity creation, state change).
-This raw data serves as the foundation for the high-level error reporting defined in Principle #2.
+5.  **Maximum Observability:** Tracing and logging should be able to be turned on at low levels, and any errors or logging should give complete information for an LLM to interpret and pin point the exact issue or situation.

 6.  **High-Velocity Development:** Tooling and workflows are chosen to support rapid iteration and a tight feedback loop (code -> build -> test).

 7.  **Modern & Focused Target:** The initial target is desktop-only, supporting modern browsers.
 Legacy browser support and mobile compatibility are not current priorities.

-8.  **Mainstream Language:** The chosen language (TypeScript) must be well-supported and extensively represented in the LLM's training data.

 #### II.
 Technology Stack